 What we're cooking in March

-It's no surprise that cooking with the seasons means the produce you eat will be fresher and tastier as it has been growing naturally, and it's something we try to adhere to when shopping for ingredients for our meals.
+It's no surprise that cooking with the UK's seasons means the produce you eat will be fresher and tastier, as it has been growing naturally and has travelled less far to reach your kitchen.
+Seasonal cooking is something we try to adhere to when shopping for ingredients for our meals.

-March is one of those months where the last of the winter crops come into supermarkets, and the very early beginnings of spring produce start creeping through which means this time of year can be a little intermittent if you like to follow a seasonal cooking calendar, but don't let this put you off as there's still plenty to be used.
+March is one of those months where the last of the winter crops come into supermarkets and the very early beginnings of spring produce start creeping through.
+This does mean this time of year can be a little intermittent if you like to follow a seasonal cooking calendar but don't let this put you off, as there's still plenty to be used.

-We've rounded up a list of produce at their peak and best eaten and used in recipes now, plus how to prepare certain veg which can be a little tricky if you've not used it before.
+We've rounded up a list of produce at its peak, which is best eaten and used in recipes right now, along with some tips on how prepare certain veg that can be a little tricky if you've not cooked with it before.

 We've hand-picked a selection of recipes featuring these in-season veg that will inspire you to cook up a storm this March.